SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals: Abstract

 \section{Abstract}

-A multitude of studies have been conducted on graph drawing, but many existing methods only focus on optimizing a single aesthetic aspect of graph layouts.
-There are a few existing methods that attempt to develop a flexible solution for optimizing different aesthetic aspects measured by different aesthetic criteria.
-Furthermore, thanks to the significant advance in deep learning techniques, several deep learning-based layout methods were proposed recently, which have demonstrated the advantages of the deep learning approaches for graph drawing.
+\minorrevise{While a multitude of studies have been conducted on graph drawing, many existing methods only focus on optimizing a single aesthetic aspect of graph layouts, which can lead to sub-optimal results.} There are a few existing methods \minorrevise{that have attempted} to develop a flexible solution for optimizing different aesthetic aspects measured by different aesthetic criteria.
+Furthermore, thanks to the significant advance in deep learning techniques, several deep learning-based layout methods were proposed recently.
+These methods have demonstrated the advantages of \minorrevise{deep learning approaches} for graph drawing.
 However, none of these existing methods can be directly applied to optimizing non-differentiable criteria without special accommodation.
-In this work, we propose a novel Generative Adversarial Network (GAN) based deep learning framework for graph drawing, called \modelName, which can optimize any quantitative aesthetic goals even though they are non-differentiable.
-In the cases where the aesthetic goal is too abstract to be described mathematically, \modelName\ can draw graphs in a similar style as a collection of good layout examples, which might be selected by humans based on the abstract aesthetic goal.
-To demonstrate the effectiveness and efficiency of \modelName, we conduct experiments on minimizing stress, minimizing edge crossing, maximizing crossing angle, and a combination of multiple aesthetics.
+In this work, we propose a novel Generative Adversarial Network (GAN) based deep learning framework for graph drawing, called \modelName, which can optimize different quantitative aesthetic goals, \minorrevise{regardless of} their differentiability.
+To demonstrate the effectiveness and efficiency of \modelName, we \minorrevise{conducted} experiments on minimizing stress, minimizing edge crossing, maximizing crossing angle, maximizing shape-based metrics, and a combination of multiple aesthetics.
 Compared with several popular graph drawing algorithms, the experimental results show that \modelName\ achieves good performance both quantitatively and qualitatively.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{